-The Company grants nonqualified stock options to its executive officers.
-Stock options granted in 2012 and 2013 have been nonqualified options that vest over three years and are not exercisable until vested.
+The Company has granted nonqualified stock options to its executive officers.
+Stock options granted in 2013 were nonqualified options that vest over three years and are not exercisable until vested.
+No stock options were granted in 2014 or 2015.
 To date, all options have been granted at an exercise price equal to the fair market value of the Company's common stock on the date of grant.
 The stock options vest in three equal annual installments beginning on the first anniversary of the grant date, provided that the recipient remains employed by the Company on the applicable vesting dates.
 The Company is recognizing compensation expense associated with these stock options ratably over the requisite service period for the entire award based on the grant date fair value and net of forfeitures.
-Unrecognized compensation expense related to these stock options totaled approximately \$589,000 at January 3, 2015, and will be recognized over a weighted average period of 1.0 year.
+Unrecognized compensation expense related to these stock options totaled approximately \$51,000 at January 2, 2016, and will be recognized in the first quarter of 2016.

-The Company did not grant stock options in 2014.
-The fair value of each option granted in 2013 and 2012 was estimated on the grant date using the Black-Scholes option-pricing model with the following assumptions:
+The Company did not grant stock options in 2015 and 2014.
+The fair value of each option granted in 2013 was estimated on the grant date using the Black-Scholes option-pricing model with the following assumptions: